JohnnyLdeAlba/enigmav/README.md

 - PHP 5.6
 - MySQL (or MariaDB)

+# Known Issues

+- Recover password by email does not currently work and needs to be updated.
+- Youtube links do not show up when attached due to using obsolete embed code.

 # Installing PHP5.6 on Debian

 Because PHP5.6 is no longer supported by the main repository, you'll need an alternate reposititory that supports it.